nimrodSec/nimrodSec/aboutme.md

 {: .box-note}
-Next to experimenting with technology in my free time, I am also currently finishing a BA in Cyber Security
+Next to experimenting with technology in my free time, I am also currently finishing a BA in IT-Security.

 ---